The Transformation Center

 If you regularly take prescription medications like Xanax®, clonazepam, Ativan®, or Librium®, you’re also more likely to experience sedative-hypnotic use disorder.
 When left untreated, hypnotic use disorder can negatively affect your professional and personal life.
-At The Transformation Center, with two convenient locations in Nashville and the Cordova neighborhood of Memphis, Tennessee, the team provides safe, effective treatments for sedative-hypnotic use disorder.
+At The Transformation Center, with two convenient locations in the Cordova neighborhood of Memphis, Tennessee, the team provides safe, effective treatments for sedative-hypnotic use disorder.
 To schedule an appointment, book a consultation online, or call the office nearest you today.

 Sedative-hypnotic drugs are prescription medications used to slow down brain activity.
 These medicines can ease feelings of anxiety or stress and encourage restful sleep, but it’s possible to develop a tolerance with frequent use.
 Tolerance means your body adjusts to the medication, so you need a higher dosage to experience the beneficial effects.